Miserlou/Helix/docs/_posts/2022-12-27-introducing-helix.markdown

 ## Proposing and Implementing an Architecture

-Here's a simple idea for a "Brain in a Jar" type of consciousness which receives stimuli, generates ideas about that stimuli, criticizes those ideas, feeds that criticism back to its idea generator, and decides whether or not that idea is worth expressing.
+Here's a simple idea for a "Brain in a Jar" type of "consciousness" which receives stimuli, generates ideas about that stimuli, criticizes those ideas, feeds that criticism back to its idea generator, and decides whether or not that idea is worth expressing.

 ```
 ┌─────────┐     ┌──────┐